0samaAli2022/collab-workspace-app-osama/src/docs/user-guide.md

 1. From the Workspace Dashboard, click the "Create Workspace" button
 2. Enter a name and optional description for your workspace
-3. Add team members by entering their email addresses (optional)
 4. Click "Create"

 ### Accessing a Workspace